This statement applies to: www.midyorks.nhs.uk

 The Mid Yorkshire Teaching NHS Trust is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This is a new website installation which was launched on 8 September 2021.
+This website was launched to the public on 8 September 2021.
 The website has undergone a new installation in order to better comply with the accessibility regulations.
 Changes have been identified and corrected following an accessibility audit of the website which was conducted by VerseOne Technologies Ltd in September 2020.
+Further changes have been made following audits via Reachdeck and Silktide.
+Both tools are used monthly to audit the website and were last used on Friday 11 August.